 We started our tour with Naama next to the pond.
-Did you know that Japanese Gardens started in the Asuka period (around 600AD)?
+Did you know that Japanese Gardens began in the Asuka period (around 600AD)?
 During that period, Japanese merchants witnessed gardens built in China and brought many Chinese gardening techniques and styles back to Japan.
-And only by the Edo period (around 1700), Japanese gardens developed a distinct style of their own.
+And only by the Edo period (around 1700) Japanese gardens developed a distinct style of their own.

 Japanese gardens create miniature idealized landscapes.
 Moreover, this garden was inspired by Isaiah 41:18-20:

 I will make rivers flow on barren heights, and springs within the valleys.
 I will turn the desert into pools of water, and the parched ground into springs.
 I will put in the desert the cedar and the acacia, the myrtle and the olive.
 I will set junipers in the wasteland, the fir and the cypress together, so that people may see and know, may consider and understand, that the hand of the LORD has done this, that the Holy One of Israel has created it.